elmurod1202/survey-clustering/README.md

 To use this code you should have at least a small understanding of how to run a Python code, with Python installed machine.
 You should also install above-mentioned necessary framework/libraries into it.
 There are two ways you can run this code:
-1. Either clone the repo, and run the survey-clustering.py
+1. Either clone the repo by running the commend below, and run the survey-clustering.py:

    ```sh
    git clone https://github.com/elmurod1202/survey-clustering.git
    ```
 2. Or just download only the survey-clustering.py file and make some small changes like where to read the files from and where to store the results to.
 That's it.

-``IMPORTANT:`` This code uses a Spanish word embeddings vector file that is not inluded here due to its big size.
+***IMPORTANT:*** This code uses a Spanish word embeddings vector file that is not inluded here due to its big size.
 Please download the file into the src/ folder from the link: <a href="https://zenodo.org/record/3234051/files/embeddings-l-model.vec?download=1">Spanish word vectors (3.4 GB)</a>

 ### Adapting for other languages: